Skip to content

 }

-Person Search with Pagination
+Person List with Query and Pagination

 Command:

-xaffinity person search "Alice" --json
+xaffinity person ls --query "Alice" --json

 Response: